bjornbytes/lovr-docs/guides/Compiling.md

 path as the `ANDROID_MANIFEST` option to CMake.
 This can be used to request extra permissions, change the package ID or app name, etc.

-Any file named `AndroidManifest*.xml` will be ignored in LÖVR's git repository.

 ### Creating a Keystore

-A keystore file needs to be generated, which is used to sign the APK after it's built.

-To generate a keystore, use Java's `keytool` tool:
+APKs must be signed to work properly.
+First, generate a keystore file using Java's `keytool` tool:

     $ keytool -genkey -keystore <name>.keystore -alias <name> -keyalg RSA -keysize 2048 -validity 10000

-When specifying the password for the keystore, it can be done in multiple ways:
+The `ANDROID_KEYSTORE` CMake variable should be set to the path to the keystore file, and the `ANDROID_KEYSTORE_PASS` variable contains the password used when creating the keystore.
+The password can take the following forms:

 - `pass:<string>` will use `<string>` as the password.
 - `env:<var>` will use the value of the `<var>` environment variable.